 But they remembered my pitch.
 And they sought me out.
 Which is humbling, and cool.
 We recorded on Friday morning and they are editing my lengthy story to 3-4 minutes.
 I appreciate Andrew Friesen’s belief that my story was important and needed to be told.
 I feel like the story is more appropriate under “Lost Causes” because trying to reason with people who don’t want to listen to you, or discuss with you–and believing that you alone have to spark change–well, it can feel like a “Lost Cause”.
 But in the end–and the end hasn’t come yet–who knows if the cause is lost?
 I think every person who says the church must look at the evidence, must consider the Christian testimonies of LGBT folks in the discussion, is a step towards change.
 We need more people who realize how many people have fallen away from the faith, have decided against Christ, have been repelled from the church, and who, sometimes when there is no hope left, taken their own lives, all because the Church has historically refused to consider the scriptures in an accepting light–and this causes their members to refuse to accept their children in an accepting light.
 This splits familes.
 My God and my Christ are not what I encounter when I come into a Baptist Church anymore.
 I daresay they wouldn’t recognize it.
 Churches are not all one defined Mass though–as many churches are beginning to change their minds about LGBT people.
 Episcopals, Lutherans, Presbyterians, United Church of Canada–all have begun seeing that this is just the next issue the church has to rethink.
 As it did slavery, race, and its treatment of Women.
 And divorce.
 Change comes when people inside churches decide they can’t hold false doctrine anymore.
 Christianity and Faith are not the problem.
 Interpretation is.

 As I’m approaching an inevitable embrace of Canada (oh, sweet mystery of life at last I’ve found you!)
-I’m aware that I have very little knowledge of Canadian literature.
+I’m aware that I have very little knowledge of the Canadian literary tradition.
 A poor citizen is one who does not know his country’s stories.
 It is how we speak to one another–a cultural physiography and language that connects Canadians together.
 How can I become a citizen without learning this cultural language?
-Sure I could take a class, I suppose, from a Canadian university online, do some papers, etc. But I thought a more creative way would be for Yukoners to suggest Canadian books that meant something to them–then it would be more personal.
+I thought a more creative way would be for Yukoners to suggest Canadian books that meant something to them–then it would be more personal.

 So I went on CBC with Dave White and we came up with a plan for book suggestions–a reading list of sorts–so that I could become more literate about Canada.
 We are getting great results, but please call in to Dave and suggest more books.
 I’d like to build a canon, of sorts, of Yukon-suggested Canadian literature.
-Right now I’m looking mostly for fiction, poetry and drama—but I have decided that a few creative nonfiction pieces are a must, a Pierre Berton, a Farley Mowat, even a Kevin Chong (go, KC!).
+Right now I’m looking mostly for fiction, poetry and drama—but creative nonfiction would be appropriate too.
 I built a blog to read and discuss this literature.
 It’s called “A Year of Canadian Reading” and you can follow the link to see what I’m reading, what I’m up to, and what I thought about books you suggested.
 Follow along if you like.
 Read them with me.
 I want to get an idea about Canada from its literature.
 I want to understand you through your stories.
-I think when we understand a culture through its stories, we are more able to speak to and hear from its citizens, and as citizens we’re more able to understand each other.

 I don’t have any intention of stopping reading after the Year is over—but an actual year is a start.
-I’ve read some Canadian Literature.
-I came in with knowing only three authors: Alice Munro, Margaret Atwood and Michael Ondaatje.
-But I’m aiming for the depth and breadth of Canadian Literature, even the heart of our warm, warm country.
+I’ve read some Canadian Literature–Mordecai Richler, Al Purdy, Tomson Highway, Alistair MacLeod, Alice Munro, Margaret Atwood and Michael Ondaatje (as well as some great science fiction and fantasy).
+But I’m aiming for a deeper understanding of Canada through breadth and depth of your suggestions.

 Let me know if you want to play.
 Follow these links if you want to: SUGGEST A BOOK FOR ME, or find out WHAT I’M GOING TO READ.